nathell/nhp/resources/blog/en/2020-01-21-middleware.md

 Or is it?

 Let me show you how `with-additional-middleware` is implemented.
-It expands to another macro, `with-middleware`, whose definition is this (docstring redacted):
+It expands to another macro, `with-middleware`, which is defined as follows (docstring redacted):

 ```clojure
 (defmacro with-middleware